carbon-language/carbon-lang/llvm/docs/LangRef.rst

     name is formed by combining ``__imp_`` and the function or variable name.

-For example, since the "``.LC0``" variable is defined to be internal, if another module defined a "``.LC0``" variable and was linked with this one, one of the two would be renamed, preventing a collision.
-Since "``main``" and "``puts``" are external (i.e., lacking any linkage declarations), they are accessible outside of the current module.

 It is illegal for a function *declaration* to have any linkage type other than ``external``, ``dllimport`` or ``extern_weak``.